Neuropathic pain is common to diabetics and is often treatment-resistant.

 THC may be able to further reduce pain by stimulating the production of the opioid hormones, beta-endorphin and proenkephalin, in the brainstem regions associated with pain processing.

-The Locations of Cannabinoid Receptors Help Neuropathic Pain
+The Locations of Cannabinoid Receptors Support Neuropathic Pain Relief

 The location of cannabinoid receptors further indicates that cannabis may play a key role in providing pain relief.
 CB1 receptors, for example, are found in an area of the brain that is interconnected with the amygdaloid and medullary circuits that mediate the descending modulation of spinal pain perception responses.
 Further, CB1 receptors are found in other areas of the brain that regulate the perception of pain.